Modelling interactions between humans and nature

 Freshwater fish are highly threatened by dams that disrupt the longitudinal connectivity of rivers.
 Dams contribute to water security, energy supply, and flood protection but also fragment habitats...

+The GLOBIO model is hosted and maintained by PBL Netherlands Environmental Assessment Agency.
 For updating and applying GLOBIO, we collaborate extensively with various national and international partners.
 Past and current partners include: